robfletcher/grails-scaffolding/readme.md

 # To-Do

+## Bugs

+ * Icon in message box is misplaced

 ## Browser issues

  * Fonts look terrible in IE8 (oddly they look OK in IE6 & IE7)
  * Left padding on buttons is wrong on iPhone (might just be xcode emulator)
  * Vertical position of autocomplete remove icon is inconsistent
  * Use `@media screen and (monochrome)` to optimise rendering on Kindle
+ * Fieldset & dl are blacked out on Kindle

 ## Data format